keithjgrant/Taming-CSS/Selectors & Specificity/chapter2.md

 }
 ```

 The media query is followed by a block that contains rules.
 These rules are applied only when the conditions of the media query are met.
 In the example above, elements with the class `navmenu` are hidden when printing the page.
-Media queries can also be used to apply CSS conditionally based on the dimensions of the viewport window.
-We will look at these in more detail in **Taming CSS: Layout**.
+Media queries can also be used to apply styles conditionally based on the dimensions of the viewport window.

 ## Comments